Apelsimon/queuetify/README.md

 ## Local deployment
-Follow these instructions to register the application, which will provide you with a *Client ID* and *Client Secret*.
+Follow these instructions to register the application, which will provide you with a *Client ID* and *Client Secret*: https://developer.spotify.com/documentation/web-api/quick-start/

 You also need to add the following redirect URI in your application settings: *http://localhost:8080/callback*

 Add a file named *.env.secret* in the server directory and add the following variables